Climate Action Plan

 Objective: Integrate sustainable digital practices across all operations and minimise electronic and paper waste.

-Next Steps:A new HR platform will be introduced to replace paper-based processes such as timesheets and payroll.
-Staff will be trained to use energy-saving modes on devices, and a shared digital resource hub will be developed.
-We will review our web hosting and digital infrastructure to ensure low-carbon performance.
+Next Steps:Staff will be trained to use energy-saving modes on devices, and a shared digital resource hub will be developed.
+We will review our web hosting and digital infrastructure to ensure low-carbon performance, and explore sending all outdated electronic devices to be refurbished or recycled.

 7. Environmental Education